keelancook/mediumish/_pages/about.md

 </ul>

 <h5>Buy Some Books</h5>
-<p>I really enjoy finding deals on Christian theology and practical ministry books and providing those to readers.
-For instance, I have this button here set up to search Kindle's daily deals specifically for Christian books.</p>

-<p>If you're interested in seeing today's deals, give it a try!</p>
+<p>I enjoy finding deals on Christian theology and ministry books for readers.
+This button searches Kindle's daily deals specifically for Christian books.
+If you're interested in seeing today's deals, give it a try!</p>

 <a target="_blank" href="https://amzn.to/48f1wpo" class="btn btn-warning">Kindle Deals</a>
 </div>